mhuynh85/passwordhash/README.md

 # passwordhash
-A function for salting and hashing a password
+A function for salting and hashing passwords.